FrendsPlatform/Frends.SAPConnector/README.md

       ]
    }
 ```

-Parameters can freevly chauined to, so they complete JSON could be:
+Parameters can freely be chained to, so they complete JSON could be:

 ```json
 [
   {